martindbp/lazybug/README.md

 4. Discourse Single Sign On
 5. Relay comments from the Discourse API

+## Production dev notes

 The server can be run with the command `make run-server` for local development, or `make run-server-prod` on the production server.
 On prod, server can be conveniently killed with `make kill-server`

+The server needs a cert in `data/local/ssl_keys/{privkey,fullchain}.pem`.
+Create one in [Cloudflare](#clouflare) and copy them here.

+# Frontend

+For local development read [here](#localfrontend)

+To release new frontend changes do:
+1. `make purge-web-cache`
+2. ssh into server
+3. `make update-server`  # this kills the server, pulls changes, builds the frontend and runs the server again

 ## Environment variables